ThiagoA-Menezes/assistant-integration-test/README.md

 ## Test Locally

+### This code was developed by Edu Petecof to integrate Assistant with AWS, so my need was to integrate with IBM Cloud, I also have used IA to adjust some part of my code and to implement the logging library.

 ### Attention, if you have python installed on your local machine, check your python command running the code below: If this message is shown, please check your Python installation command not found: python

 ```bash